sassoftware/viya4-deployment/README.md

 #### Base kustomization.yaml ConfigMap and Secret Generators

-In some scenarios, documentation instructs you to add a `configMapGenerator` or `secretGenerator` entry to the base `kustomization.yaml` (also known as `$deploy/kustomization.yaml`).
+In some scenarios, a README or the deployment documentation instructs you to add a `configMapGenerator` or `secretGenerator` entry to the base `kustomization.yaml` (also known as `$deploy/kustomization.yaml`).
 For example:

 ```yaml
 configMapGenerator: